Child Abduction Solicitors

 How to Protect Your Child from Parental Abduction

 If you have any reason at all to suspect your ex-partner or a member of their family may abduct your child, then seek family law advice about obtaining a Court Order and Residency Order.
-They can also apply for Court Orders which specifically prohibit your child from being removed from the country and which require their passport to be surrendered to prevent the other parent obtaining any travel documents for them.
+They can also apply for Court Orders which specifically prohibit your child from being removed from the country and which require their passport to be surrendered to prevent the other parent from obtaining any travel documents for them.
 Court Orders can also state any contact visits are supervised by an independent party such as a social worker or contact worker.

 Inform the police immediately if your ex-partner threatens to take your child away or not to return them after a contact visit.